cuongchau93/kirillvasiltsov.com/posts/why-hooks.md

 I think disagreements exist because we tend to use React hooks without really "thinking" in them.

-In this article, I will omit the "how", because there already are a plenty of good introductions.
+In this article, I will omit the "what" and "how", because there already are a plenty of good introductions.
 Instead I will focus on **why** and **when** you should use React hooks.

 ## Why hooks